Angry Birds Layoffs: Poor strategic aim causes pigs to proliferate as Rovio’s growth slows

 Angry Birds Layoffs

 Rovio announced layoffs today as reported in Wired Rovio Layoffs Prove Mobile Gaming Is an Industry of One-Hit Wonders (October 2, 2014,) and elsewhere.
 I don’t believe, however, that Rovio’s issues stem from the inherent nature of mobile gaming.
-If we look at their iconic games, we find “innovations” that distract from game play and push advertising and upgrades at every turn.
+If we look at their iconic games, we find “innovations” that distract from gameplay and push advertising and upgrades at every turn.
 Angry Birds started as an engaging game playing experience that was simple and well designed.
-Rovio has lost its strategic path as the company attempted to enhance revenue streams through push sales automation and near coercion of their audience.
+Rovio has lost its strategic path as the company attempted to enhance revenue streams through push sales automation and near coercion of its audience.

 Advertising: Push vs. Pull.
 I don’t play games on my tablet.
 Well, not very much.
 But Angry Birds got to me.
-It was simple, but challenging.
+It was simple but challenging.
 Each scene represented a tiny puzzle that must be solved to reach a high score.
 Those not motivated by competition could just enjoy flinging birds and popping pigs.
 The free versions offered a good introduction to the game with minimalist banner ads to support the freeness of it all.
 Most people could play for hours and just enjoy.

 But this is a bigger issue than technology or design.
 Rovio, in a world overwhelmed by information, Rovio went retro.
 The company started pushing messages at a world that has become more pull than push.
 Perhaps the best model for them to draw from is Disney.
 When people unload from Disneyland’s It’s a Small World, they exit through a gift shop.
 This technique has even become a cliche, but the gift shop, for all of its clear “buy something” design, remains just an opportunity.
 No Small-World-clad sales people descend upon ride goers and ask them to stop and buy on their way out.
 Opportunities for people to buy are many, but it is a pull model at work.
 The ride intrigued, and after it is over, guests have the option of buying something to remember it by.

 The Disney experience is very different from the Rovio gaming experience.
 Rovio owns some great characters.
-Simple, well drawn and fun, just like Mickey and the gang.
+Simple, well-drawn and fun, just like Mickey and the gang.
 But Rovio is exploiting its birds, pushing them in your face and transforming them from cute to annoying, not because of their own inherent character, but because of the marketing character of their maker.
 Rovio needs to back off of its in-your-face marking or risk further decline.
-Poor managers will opt for more marketing, more push, because more will make more people aware.
+Poor managers will opt for more marketing, more push because more will make more people aware.
 But that is yesteryear marketing. that will only make more people annoyed and more game players numb.
 Rovio needs to trust that its brands and experiences will get people to remain and engaged, upgrade and buy more.
 Give them something great and they will want more.
 Tell them they need something to transform a mediocre experience and customers will doubt the authenticity and sincerity of that message.

-Scores in the Apple Game Center Back in June of 2012 (Game Center Has Been Hacked and My Birds are Angry…, iPhone Life, 6.22.12) I reported that Apple’s Game Center had been hacked, and nobody was doing anything about it.
+Scores in the Apple Game Center Back in June of 2012 (Game Center Has Been Hacked and My Birds are Angry…,iPhone Life, 6.22.12) I reported that Apple’s Game Center had been hacked, and nobody was doing anything about it.
 9,223,372,036,854,775,807 is not a legitimate score.
 Many players report online that they have quit games because of this hack.
 All the Angry Birds properties have been hacked on Game Center.
-Personally, still own high scores, but I don’t appear on the leader boards.
+Personally, I still own high scores, but I don’t appear on the leader boards.
 Not even close.
-At one point I was #164 out of #3,255,881 on paid version of iPad Angry Birds Seasons.
-With the hack, the leader board has no relevancy except to take away from the overall experience.
-If Rovio wants competitive people to care about their games, they need to worry the details a little more.
+At one point I was #164 out of #3,255,881 on the paid version of iPad Angry Birds Seasons.
+With the hack, the leader board has no relevance except to take away from the overall experience.
+If Rovio wants competitive people to care about their games, they need to worry about the details a little more.

 Free apps have become unplayable.
 The free apps used to be the entry point to an addiction.
 Today, they have been re-crafted into advertising engines and real teases rather than fun teases.
 The apps have become almost unplayable, and therefore very poor introductions to the Rovio worlds (though, good representatives of the current state of the games and therefore, honest, if not good, marketing tools).
 The free apps need to be simplified again, as do their for-pay counterparts.

 PowerUps and other distractions and interruptions.
-It isn’t just the advertising that has distracted from game play, but increasingly complicated poor designs hinder the game experience right from the start.
+It isn’t just the advertising that has distracted from gameplay, but increasingly complicated poor designs hinder the game experience right from the start.
 Angry Birds Star Wars II begins with awards and claims, that interestingly (or not so) you can dismiss, but that isn’t clear from the user interface.
 Just tap outside of the offer and you get to the opening screen, but before that, you think you have to do something, and even worse, two shopping carts loom on the page, which means it will probably cost me money if I click.
-Rather than figure it out, people just leave the game.
+Rather than figuring it out, people just leave the game.